h4ck3rm1k3/db-docs/index.md

 provided conditions will be grouped under an *AND* conjunction, by default.

-If you want to use an *OR* disjunction instead, the `db.Or{}` type is available.
+If you want to use the *OR* disjunction instead, the `db.Or{}` type is available.

 The following code:

 ```go
 // SELECT * FROM users WHERE